AyoubDahir/uataddons/idil/DAILY_SALES_README.md

 ## Overview

-The Daily Sales Report provides comprehensive sales analytics with flexible filtering options, allowing you to analyze sales performance by date, salesperson, products, payment methods, and more.
+The Daily Sales Report provides comprehensive sales analytics with flexible filtering options, allowing you to analyze sales performance by date, sales source (Salesperson, Customer, Staff), products, payment methods, and more.
+It unifies data from all sales channels into a single view.

 ## Features